CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

    ```
    ![](media/mysql-createtable.png)

-1. **INSERT INTO** command is used for adding the data to the table which we created in the above step.
-The below command will add the data to the **sample_table**.
+1. Insert data to the **sample_table** by running the following queries in putty. **INSERT INTO** command along with Values is used for adding the data to the table in MySQL.

    ```
    INSERT INTO sample_table ( id, name ) VALUES ( 1, 'Sample data1' );